Harry Chapman (baseball)

 Harry E. Chapman (October 26, 1885 – October 21, 1918) was a professional baseball player.
 He played all or part of five seasons in Major League Baseball for the Chicago Cubs, Cincinnati Reds, St. Louis Terriers, and St. Louis Browns, primarily as a catcher.
 He saw the majority of his action as a backup backstop for the Terriers in the Federal League.
-Chapman died of Spanish Flu while serving with the U.S. army during World War I.
+Chapman died of pneumonia following influenza in Nevada, Missouri.